NeoPixel example

 Assumptions

-• random_lights creates $12$ random colors with compressed RGB color values $< 30$ then uses the unbiased Fisher-Yates (aka Knuth) algorithm to shuffle them every delayms.
+- The example code includes random_lightsandchase_lightsfunctions.- random_lightscreates $12$ random colors with- compressed RGB color values $< 30$ then uses the unbiased Fisher-Yates (aka Knuth) algorithm to shuffle them every- delayms.

 Code